-When was the last time you were personally confronted about your faith?
-Followers of Jesus are persecuted in an impersonal manner.
-We are publicly disdained via public media including internet, TV, radio, newspapers, magazines and books.
+As followers of Jesus, we are predominantly persecuted in an impersonal manner.
+We are constantly publicly disdained for our faith via public media including internet, TV, radio, newspapers, magazines and books.

 What most liberals will not admit is that Jesus spoke the truth (Mt 22:16; Mk 12:32; Jn 1:17; Jn 8:45).
 Jesus appointed apostles to speak the truth (Mt 28:16-20; Mk 16:14-18; Ro 1).
 The religious leaders of the Jews couldn’t abide the truth (Mt 23).
 Like the liberals of today, they decided for themselves what was right.
 So they plotted His crucifixion.
 The scribes and Pharisees stirred up a crowd and got the Roman governmental authorities to sentence Jesus to the cross.
 Pilate caved in to the crowd.